coolOrangeLabs/powerflc-samples/coolorange.flc.sync.folder/README.md

 *Note: More information on time triggered jobs can be found here: https://www.coolorange.com/wiki/doku.php?id=powerjobs_processor:jobprocessor:start#time_triggered_jobs*

-*Note: For the first run of the time triggered job, all the Fusion Lifecycle items are retrieved that fit to the state defined in the configuration.
+*Note: For the first run of the time triggered job, all the Fusion 360 Manage items are retrieved that fit to the state defined in the configuration.
 From second time onwards, only newly created or modified items are retrieved*.

 ## Activate the Workflow